cturra/docker-ntp/README.md

 environment variable.
 This can be done by updating the [vars](vars), [docker-compose.yml](docker-compose.yml) files or manually passing `--env=NTP_SERVERS="..."` to `docker run`.

 Below are some examples of how to configure common NTP Servers.
-If you're using the `docker-compose` configuration, do not use quotes (`"`) around the ntp server list.

 Do note, to configure more than one server, you must use a comma delimited list WITHOUT spaces.

 ```
 # (default) cloudflare